lukenorberg/ase220-a2/README.md

 * Combined and refactored code

 Anna Dinius
-* Created the modal
+* Created the delete button and logic
-* Integrated the modal into the load more pagination page
+* Created the create button and logic

 Clarissa Hornback
 * Created the load more pagination page